Upgrade of the Diagnostic Neutral Beam Injector for the RFX-mod2 experiment: Electrical tests

 \subsection{High voltage tests}

-The scheme of the 50 kV generation system is represented in figure \ref{fig:50kV}.
-The capacitor bank, 150 mF loaded at 830 V, is partially discharged through eight DC links, who regulate the input voltage for eight inverters.
-The filtered outputs are transferred to step-up transformers, followed by rectifiers and filters, connected in series to reach 50 kV.
-Transformers, rectifiers and filters are contained in a vessel, filled with SF\textsubscript{6} at the absolute pressure of 1.7 bar.
-The high voltage output is determined by the voltage outputs of the DC links.

-The restoration of this system involved several activities: a slow reforming of the electrolytic capacitors, the restoration of the power supply to load the capacitor bank, a careful check of all wirings between boards and racks, progressive load tests on each DC-link and inverter, and finally SF\textsubscript{6} leak tests and replacement of the gas inside the power supply vessel.
+The restoration of the chain of devices aimed at producing the 50 kV acceleration voltage involved several activities: a slow reforming of the electrolytic capacitors, the restoration of the power supply to load the capacitor bank, a careful check of all wirings between boards and racks, progressive load tests on each DC-link and inverter, and finally SF\textsubscript{6} leak tests and replacement of the gas inside the power supply vessel.
 Before coupling the inverter and filters to the respective step-up transformers, their output was tested one by one on a 150 {\textOmega} resistive load (max.
 1 kW transient, 50 W steady state).
 The peak-to-peak AC output voltage of the eight inverters is shown in figure \ref{fig:inverter} as a function of the DC link analog control input.
 Two sets among the eight ones gave an output voltage about 30 \% lower than the other ones; wiring losses on the analog input line and different internal settings of the control boards were excluded as possible causes of this issue.
 The overall aging of the electronics is considered responsible of the issue; this suggests to at least replace the low voltage control electronics, and make its design more robust.
 The DNBI cabinets are placed in same hall of the RFX-mod2 toroidal chamber: frequent repairs would not be tolerated during experimental sessions.

 In the unavailability of a resistor to mimic the acceleration system load (50 kV, about 5 A), the high voltage output of the entire system was tested on the resistive divider (bottom right corner of figure \ref{fig:HVDlayout_OLD}) which is used to derive the potential of the second grid.
 The total resistance of the divider amounts to 55 k{\textOmega}.
-In these conditions, the entire system was successfully able to reach the output voltage of 50 kV for at least 50 ms. 0 \%-100 \% output modulation tests were performed, showing a rise/fall time below 1 ms, which is adequate for the DNBI operation.
+In these conditions, the entire system was successfully able to reach the output voltage of 50 kV for at least 50 ms, even with the low performance of inverters A and D. 0 \%-100 \% output modulation tests were performed, showing a rise/fall time below 1 ms, which is adequate for the DNBI operation.